gator-life/gator.life/README.md

 * `scraper`: scraping of the web to extract documents.
 Depends on `common` package only.
 * `topicmodeller`: classification of the extracted documents.
 Depends on `common` package only.
 * `learner`: machine learning algorithms to learn users preferences and match classified documents and users.
 Depends on `common` package only.
 * `orchestrator`: coordinatation of the pipeline from scraping to users/documents matching.
-Depends on `comon`, `scraper`, `topicmodeller`, `learner`.
+Depends on `common`, `scraper`, `topicmodeller`, `learner`.
 It currently depends also on `server` for database access, but this should be extracted in its own package.